DJI Phantom 4 Drone Review

 DJI Phantom 4 Drone Review – DESIGN

-The Phantom 4’s exterior has received a fresh makeover, keeping the classic white colour but opting for a new clean and glossy surface for a more aesthetically appealing look.
-The skeleton has also been upgraded from plastic to high quality magnesium.
-The new magnesium material reduces vibrations in flight and moves the drone’s weight to its centre of gravity for additional stability in the sky.
+The Phantom 4’s exterior has received a fresh makeover, keeping the classic white color but opting for a new clean and glossy surface for a more aesthetically appealing look.
+The skeleton has also been upgraded from plastic to high-quality magnesium.
+The new magnesium material reduces vibrations in flight and moves the drone’s weight to its center of gravity for additional stability in the sky.

 DJI Phantom 4 Drone: MOTORS AND SPEED

 The Phantom 4 can now charge through the skies at full throttle with a speed that is 50% faster than the 3.
 With the brand new feature Sports Mode, the 4 can reach an incredible 72 kilometers per hour at full tilt, making it an excellent mode for capturing quick shots.
 However, if flying straight the propellers can potentially show up in the frame.

 The motors on the Phantom 4 are now less noisy and raised to improve their cooling efficiency.
 With raised motors, the propellers are now able to rise so that they show up less in-camera footage.

 DJI Phantom 4 Drone:CAMERA/GIMBAL